nsheff/docker/README.md

 TODO:
 * put svg2pdfpng in here
 * write a wrapper script (a la djserve) to run the conversion in a container

+# TO DO:

+I'm working on a script to be able to run any of these `script/drun` followed by the name of the image.